Skip to content

 These five foods are some of the best sources of vitamin K. (13)

-Vitamin K is included in many multivitamin supplements, and various forms of vitamin K1 and K2 are also sold as single-ingredient products.
+Vitamin K is included in many multivitamin supplements, and various forms of vitamin K1 and vitamin K2 are also sold as single-ingredient products.
 (13) Vitamin K1, MK-4, and MK-7 are a few of the most popular vitamin K supplement types.
 Most studies using vitamin K supplements report no serious adverse effects; however, some individuals indicate experiencing gastrointestinal side effects.
-(16)(18) If you’re a patient, check with your healthcare provider before adding a new supplement to your regimen.
+(16)(18) If you’re a patient, check with your healthcare provider before adding new dietary supplements to your regimen.

 Vitamin K precautions

 Vitamin K levels can impact coagulation, which may lead to dangerous levels of blood loss.
-Being an infant, having a malabsorption disorder, or taking certain medications can lead to vitamin K-related complications.
+Being an infant, having a malabsorption disorder, or blood thinning medications can lead to vitamin K-related complications.
 (13)

 Vitamin K deficiency